-DOE Office of Science User Facilities User Statistics Collection Practices, FY 2014
+DOE Office of Science User Facilities

-DOE Office of Science User Facilities User Statistics Collection Practices, FY 2014
+User Statistics Collection Practices, FY 2019

-The documents that follow articulate the user statistics collection practices for the Office of Science User Facilities in the Fiscal Year 2014 reporting period.
+The documents that follow articulate the user statistics collection practices for the Office of Science User Facilities in the Fiscal Year 2019 reporting period.
 Each user facility or category of user facilities has a description with the following sections:

-Steward: the Office of Science program that "owns" the facility-that provides funds for operations and that manages and oversees the facility.
+Steward: the Office of Science program that manages the facility-that provides funds and oversights for the facility operations.
 The steward determines the practices for defining and counting users under the framework of the Office of Science policy memorandum, "Defining and Counting Users for the Office of Science User Facilities" issued August 23, 2013.
-More information regarding each program can be found at http://science.energy.gov.
+More information regarding each program can be found at http://science.osti.gov.